 We ask you to use our logo to show that the Council has supported your project.

-Through your use of the logo, we can let people know where Calderdale Council money is going in their community and encourage others to apply.
+By using the logo, it lets people know where Council money is going in their community.
+It also encourages others to apply.

 - You should use the logo on promotional or publicity materials, including posters, leaflets, brochures, programmes and reports.